steltenpower/Overthere/README.md

 - Careful with different map projections

 Or should we just use "Map Switcher": https://twitter.com/qualmist/status/1281148451321831426 ?

+In case this is not in-context enough, one could also try the https://www.sensiks.com/ VR cabins to make you feel the heat etc.

 Natuurlijk kun je ook wegens houtrook bezwaar maken tegen WOZbeschikking